 Now back to the wildlife.
 And the fun diversion.
 What might you see out there?
 Here are our top seven winter wildlife wonders.

 - Killer whales

 Well yeah, who doesn’t get excited seeing these guys?
 We certainly do.
 Roughly one in three of our winter wildlife tours encounter killer whales, also known as orcas.
 For our month by month whale sightings stats, read this.

 - Humpback whales

 There’s a very good chance to see humpback whales in December, especially this year with a dozen or so feeding in an area just west of Victoria.
-In January, we typically see them on roughly one in four tours!
+In January, we see them on roughly one in four tours!

 Humpbacks are awesome.
 They’re the size of a city bus—just add a tail and two very long pectoral flippers, and you get the picture.
 We see humpbacks in the Salish Sea most months of the year, but most of them head to places like Mexico or Hawaii for the winter.
 Smart.
 Except they don’t eat there.
 Which is why a few of them linger in the Salish Sea as long as they can, scooping up those last few fish and krill calories before journeying south.

 We get two types of porpoise in this region.
 The teeny and bashful “now you see me, now you don’t” harbour porpoise is a year-round resident.

 The more extroverted Dall’s porpoise can also be seen any month of the year.
 If they’re feeling playful, these black and white speed demons will ride the bow waves of our boat, just for fun.
 They’ll put a smile on your face, guaranteed!